cppandpython/linlocker/README.md

 <br>

-linlocker — Locks the system and encrypts files
+linlocker — Lock the system and encrypt files

 <br>